Rule 10.21. Proposals from members of the public for changes to rules, standards, or forms

 (c) Advisory committee's review of proposal

-The General Counsel must refer each proposal from a member of the public to an appropriate advisory committee for consideration and recommendation, or, if no appropriate advisory committee exists, to the Rules and Projects Committee.
-An Administrative Office of the Courts staff member may independently review the proposal and present an analysis and a recommendation to the committee.
+The Chief Counsel must refer each proposal from a member of the public to an appropriate advisory committee for consideration and recommendation, or, if no appropriate advisory committee exists, to the Rules and Projects Committee.
+A Judicial Council staff member may independently review the proposal and present an analysis and a recommendation to the committee.
 The committee may take one of the following actions:

 (1)Accept the proposal, either as submitted or modified, and proceed under rule 10.22;